uswds/uswds-site/pages/whats-new/overview.md

 You can read more about USWDS in our [News and updates]({{ site.baseurl }}/whats-new/updates/), where we cover the latest development releases as well as interviews with the teams from across government who have successfully implemented USWDS at their agencies.
-You can read some older posts on the [18F Blog](https://18f.gsa.gov/tags/web-design-system/).
+You can read some older posts on the [18F Blog [gsa.gov]](https://18f.gsa.gov/tags/web-design-system/).

 <a href="{{ site.baseurl }}/whats-new/updates/" class="usa-button site-button">Read the latest blog posts</a>
 {% endcapture %}